jasonjson/jasonjson.github.io/_posts/2015-11-02-different-ways-to-add-parentheses.markdown

 ---
 layout: post
-title: Different Ways to Add Parentheses
+title: 241 - Different Ways to Add Parentheses
 date: 2015-11-02 16:24:34.000000000 -05:00
 tags:
 - Leetcode
 categories:
-- Brain Teaser
+- DFS Backtracking
 author: Jason
 ---
-<p><strong><em>Given a string of numbers and operators, return all possible results from computing all the different possible ways to group numbers and operators.
-The valid operators are +, - and *.</em></strong></p>
+**Given a string of numbers and operators, return all possible results from computing all the different possible ways to group numbers and operators.
+The valid operators are +, - and *.**

 ``` java
 public class Solution {
     public List<Integer> diffWaysToCompute(String input) {
         if (input == null || input.length() == 0) return new ArrayList<Integer>();

         List<String> path = new ArrayList<String>();
         for (int i = 0; i < input.length(); i++) {
             int j = i;